Royal Commission into Defence and Veteran Suicide: Submissions

 The Royal Commission invited members of the public, organisations, and institutions to share their experiences by making a submission.
-This included serving and ex-serving Defence personnel, their friends and family, support people, and organisation whose work related to the Royal Commission's terms of reference.
+This included serving and ex-serving ADF personnel, their friends and family, support people, and organisation whose work related to the Royal Commission's terms of reference.
 Those who made a submission could remain anonymous.

 Submissions did not need to relate only to suicide.
 Submissions could include anything relevant to the Royal Commission's terms of reference.
 Themes such as military service, trauma, mental health, family support, and more were important to the Royal Commission's inquiry.

 Submissions opened on 8 July 2021 and closed on 13 October 2023.
 In that time, the Royal Commission received over 5000 submissions that covered a range of issues that related to the Royal Commission's terms of reference.

 About 80% of submissions were from serving and ex-serving Australian Defence Force personnel, and their families and friends.

 The five most common themes identified were: